-1.7 High-Content

-Information Provided

-by Assessing

-Individual ASC via

-ImmunoSpot® vs.

-Serum Antibody

-Measurements
+1.7 High content information provided by assessing individual ASC via ImmunoSpot® vs. serum antibody measurements

-Owing to the single-cell resolution afforded by ImmunoSpot® assays, they are ideally suited to study individual ASC that comprise an antigen-specific B cell response.
-While traditional serum antibody measurement techniques readily perceive large increases in antigen-specific antibody titers, they fail to appreciate more subtle changes in antibody levels, especially when the abundance of antibodies is very small, e.g., in the context of allergen-specific IgE [13], or when an elevated level of preexisting antibody reactivity is already present, e.g., in the context of studying seasonal influenza vaccine responses [14, 15].
-In contrast, B cell ImmunoSpot® assays circumvent ambiguity in both cases through quantifying the precise number of cells that are actively secreting antigen-specific antibody and thus offer increased sensitivity and resolution.
+Owing to the single-cell resolution afforded by ImmunoSpot® assays, they are ideally-suited to study individual ASC that comprise an antigen-specific B cell response.
+While traditional serum antibody measurement techniques readily perceive large increases in antigen-specific antibody titers, they fail to appreciate more subtle changes in antibody levels, especially when the abundance of antibody is very small, e.g. in the context of allergen-specific IgE [13], or when an elevated level of preexisting antibody reactivity is already present, e.g. in the context of studying seasonal influenza vaccine responses [14], [15].
+In contrast, B cell ImmunoSpot® assays circumvent ambiguity in both cases through quantifying the precise number of cells that are actively secreting antigen-specific antibody and thus offers increased sensitivity and resolution.

-When optimal antigen-coating conditions exist in the direct B cell ImmunoSpot[®] assay, each secretory footprint will be composed of antibody originating from a single ASC and thus permits assessment of antibody affinity similar to that achieved through studying an individual monoclonal antibody (mAb).
-In this setup, the morphology of an ASC-derived secretory footprint is primarily defined by the affinity of the secreted antibody for the membranebound antigen.
-In agreement with prior computational modeling [16], we routinely observe variable spot morphologies in such antigen-specific B cell ImmunoSpot® assays [6, 11].
+When optimal antigen coating conditions exist in the direct B cell ImmunoSpot® assay, each secretory footprint will be composed of antibody originating from a single ASC and thus permits assessment of antibody affinity similar to that achieved through studying an individual monoclonal antibody (mAb).
+In this setup, the morphology of an ASC-derived secretory footprint is primarily defined by the affinity of the secreted antibody for the membrane-bound antigen.
+In agreement with prior computational modeling [16], we routinely observe variable spot morphologies in such antigen-specific B cell ImmunoSpot® assays [6,11].
 Importantly, beyond enumeration of such antigen-specific secretory footprints, a multitude of morphological features including metrics of intensity and size are also captured for each spot-forming unit (SFU) and are readily exported as flow cytometry standard (FCS) files by the ImmunoSpot® software.
-Such FCS files can be leveraged to visualize variable spot morphology, as was done using scatter plots in our recent publications [6, 11].
-Here, we direct the reader to Chap.
-5 by Karulin et al. in this volume that is dedicated to high-content analysis of spot morphologies [10].
-Additionally, in the context of an inverted B cell ImmunoSpot® assay (see Note 16) in which ASC-derived secretory footprints are efficiently captured irrespective of antigen specificity, secretory footprints originating from individual antigen-specific ASC are revealed by their ability to retain an antigen probe.
-While also briefly introduced below, Chap.
-13 in this volume by Becza et al. [12] describes in detail how the inverted ImmunoSpot® assay variant and high-content data analysis enable assessment of the functional affinity distribution present in a polyclonal population of ASC, such as the ASC response elicited following COVID-19 vaccination.
+Such FCS files can be leveraged to visualize variable spot morphology, as was done using scatter plots in our recent publications [6,11].
+Here we direct the reader to the chapter by Karulin et al. in this volume dedicated to high content analysis of spot morphologies in this issue [10].
+Additionally, in the context of an inverted B cell ImmunoSpot® assay (Note 15) in which ASC-derived secretory footprints are efficiently captured irrespective of antigen specificity, secretory footprints originating from individual antigen-specific ASC are revealed by their ability to retain an antigen probe.
+While also briefly introduced below, a chapter in this volume by Becza et al. [12] describes in detail how the inverted ImmunoSpot® assay variant and high content data analysis enable assessment of the functional affinity distribution present in a polyclonal population of ASC, such as the ASC response elicited following COVID-19 vaccination.

-1.8 Frequency of Antigen-Specific, B{mem}-Derived ASC Reflect Memory Potential
+1.8 Frequency of antigen-specific, Bmem-derived ASC reflect memory potential